 The ALE program shall be evaluated at least annually to determine its overall effectiveness.
-The evaluation shall specifically address how the use of ALE funds is in alignment with the district's ACSIP in addressing identified achievement gaps and student performance deficiencies.
+The evaluation shall specifically address how the use of ALE funds is in alignment with the district's school district support plan in addressing identified achievement gaps and student performance deficiencies.

-Legal Reference: A.C.A. § 6-15-426(f)
+Legal Reference: A.C.A. § 6-15-2914